rngcntr/gremlin-optimizer-evaluation/README.md

 # STRIPE Evaluation
-This repository contains simulated statistics for the [gremlin-optimizer](https://github.com/rngcntr/gremlin-optimizer), along with a small set of sample queries.
+This repository contains simulated statistics for the gremlin optimizer [STRIPE](https://github.com/rngcntr/stripe), along with a small set of sample queries.
 These queries are explained in further detail below.

 ## Queries